 Entrepreneurship and Innovation Curriculum Grants provide support for UMBC departments and faculty who introduce entrepreneurial thinking and skills into the curriculum.
 Proposals that encourage collaboration between two or more departments are highly encouraged.

-Download and submit this form to apply
+Download and submit this form (Entrepreneurship and Innovation Curriculum Grant Application Form) to apply

 FACULTY IDEA LAB